caregivers-slide.jpg

 Our caregiver education program has a new name and a new format!
 Family Caregiver University is now Caregiver University, and classes will be offered virtually via Zoom to make them accessible to caregivers across our nine-county region.
 These sessions are open to all types of caregivers—family, friends, and professionals—and are led by community-based experts.

-October 21st at 10:00 am via Zoom
+Tuesday, November 18 at 9:30 am via Zoom

 Register by calling (616) 456-5664 or fill out the form below!